cocanvas/cocanvas-server/README.md

 * Action Cable

 ### [Front End](https://github.com/cocanvas/cocanvas)
-The front end is a basic Node.js app using Express.js to create a server that is deployed to Heroku.
-This uses Webpack to build all the dependencies for deployment.
+The front end is a basic Nodejs app using expressJS to create a server that is deployed to Heroku.
+Project uses Webpack for the build.
+The following libraries/api's/frameworks are used:
 * Canvas 🖌
 * jQuery
+* colourpick (jQuery plugin)
 * React
 * Animate.css
+* Nodejs
+* expressJS
+* webpack
+* babel

 ## Acknowledgements
 A big thanks to Joel, John and Theo at GA.